davisbuilds/prompts/README.md

 # Davis's Prompts

-A collection of prompts I use across my workflows, for optimizing general use and/or testing new model releases.
+A collection of prompts I use across my workflows, for optimizing general use, evoking certain personas, pair programming, and/or testing new model releases.
 Some of these are created by me, others gathered from fellow prompters across the interwebs.

 To get started, simply clone this repository and tailor a prompt to your preferences / model of choice.

-Latest update: 9/9/2025
+Latest update: 10/26/2025

 ## License